YOU'VE INVENTED AN AMAZING NEW PRODUCT--

 Total attorneys, agents fees $3,100.00 - 5,800.00

 Let's assume you've spent all of this money and have successfully obtained a patent.
 You are now happily manufacturing and selling the invention.
 You are making lots of money from it.
 Of course, you've built a large manufacturing facility to produce the invention.
 This was all accomplished within a few years from the date of issuing the patent, because otherwise, your patent monopoly of 20 years from filing date would already have expired.
-Your product has become quite successful, and therefore immediately there are 10 companies copying your product and selling it.
+Your product has become quite successful, and therefore immediately 10 companies pop up, copying your product, selling it, and otherwise blatently trampling all over your expensive and hard-won patent.
 Now what?

 Now you need to sue them.
-This is where the big bucks come in.
-Your patent does not in any way prohibit others from making, using or selling the invention, unless you sue them.
+This is where the big bucks come in, as if you haven't already spent enough just to get your patent.
+Your patent does not in any way prohibit others from making, using or selling the invention, unless you go after them in the wide realm of litigation.
 Do you have the financial resources to confront the legal rotweilers at Big Name Corp.?
 Will your case be sufficiently strong that a law firm will be willing to undertake it on a contingency basis (while keeping 30% of possible proceeds)?
-Can you withstand incessant legal delay after legal delay?
+Can you withstand incessant and costly legal actions following legal actions following legal actions?

-Or, you decided to get a patent in order to try to interest a name-brand company to buy your invention.
-Did you know that most companies are not interested in receiving outside suggestions, because chances are that one of their engineers has already mentioned the same thing somewhere in one of his notebooks, and they don't want to split the potential revenues with you?
-Are you prepared to wear your shoe leather thin going from company to company in search of the one company that will be open to outside suggestions?
+Or, you decided to get a patent because you were certain that Big Name Corp. would immediately buy your invention.
+But, they won't return your calls, because they expect that one of their engineers has already mentioned the same thing somewhere in their notebooks over the years.
+Are you prepared to wear your shoe leather thin going from company to company in the hope of finding the one company that is receptive to outside suggestions?

 I CAN'T TELL ANYONE MY INVENTION, BECAUSE IT IS SUCH A GREAT IDEA